 In addition to Mirror Beach, there are a couple of other smaller beaches, such as Central and Liman, that offer some more seclusion in this busy region.

-Set in one of the many secluded coves and bays in the Dhermi area, Drymades Beach features excellent budget accommodations and hotels (some with fantastic beach bars), stunning natural scenery, and crystal-clear water.
+Set in one of the many secluded coves and bays in the Dhermi area, Drymades Beach features excellent budget accommodations and hotels (some with fantastic beach bars and restaurants), stunning natural scenery, and crystal clear water.

 The village of Dhërmi itself consists of traditional stone houses and, more recently, wooden and eco-friendly structures built to host numerous tourists without weighing down the ecosystem.
 The area is also well-known for its many churches, where you can admire ancient cultural treasures.

 Dhërmi Beach, located 2.5 kilometers downhill, is definitely more popular than Gjipe and other gorgeous beaches in the area.
 Additionally, this is also a popular destination among a younger crowd since the Dhërmi nightlife is renowned all over the country.

 Dhërmi Beach, Albania, can get crowded with locals and tourists during peak season.
 However, there are many secluded bays next to the main beach, which you can reach by walking through beautiful olive groves, a peaceful and quiet wander along the coast.